tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 ```

 This makes it pretty difficult to accidentally enter a tab character unless
-I explicitly want to (say for a Makefile snippet).
+I explicitly want to (say, for a Makefile snippet).

 ### Long lines